hungcq/knowledge-repo/practical/in-defense-of-food.md

     - Discussion of food chain from perspective of ecology & evolutionary biology
     - -> The Western diet as abrupt changes in food environment
     - 5 major changes introduced by the Western diet
-    - Discussions of solutions to the Western diet
+    - Discussions of unpractical solutions to the Western diet
 - Part III:
   - Chap 1:
     - State the solution: stop eating the Western diet
     - Difficulty in execution
     - -> Why we need the rules
     - Scope, general aim of the rules & aim of each set of rules
+  - Chap 2: rules regarding food choice: distinguish food from food-like products
+  - Chap 3: rules regarding best types of whole food
+  - Chap 4: rules regarding how to eat

 # Author's problems & solution
 - Describe how we arrived at present state of nutritional confusion & anxiety: OK